equalitie/deflect/roles/generic-system-hardening/README.md

 # Role `generic-system-hardening`

-## Actions performed on the target system
+## State of target system after role execution

-- adds Debian security updates repository if necessary;
+- the Debian security updates repository is in the `apt` list of sources;
-- configures the OpenSSH server to only accept public key authentication (no password);
+- the OpenSSH server is configured to only accept public keys for authentification;
-- exclusively allows a specific set of users to SSH into the server;
+- only a white list of users is allowed to SSH into the system;
-- installs `sudo` if not present and sets a specific list of users to be able to use `sudo`;
+- `sudo` is installed and only a white list of users can acquire superuser priviledges with `sudo`;
-- sets users' encrypted passwords if specified (to be used for `sudo`).
+- users who did not have a password have their password initialised with a hash specified in the role's input data;
+- users who already had a password set keep their password unless the role's input data explicitly specifies to reinitialise it in addition to providing a hash.

 ## Input data